flectra-hq/flectra/doc/webservices/iap.rst

 .. image:: images/package.png
     :align: center

-.. _iap-odoo-app:
+.. _iap-flectra-app:

-Odoo App
+Flectra App
 --------

 .. queue:: iap/series

 .. todo:: does this actually require apps?

-The second step is to develop an `Odoo App`_ which clients can install in their Odoo instance and through which they can *request* services you will provide.
+The second step is to develop an `Flectra App`_ which clients can install in their Flectra instance and through which they can *request* services you will provide.
 Our app will just add a button to the Partners form which lets a user request burning some CPU time on the server.

-First, we'll create an *odoo module* depending on ``iap``.
+First, we'll create an *flectra module* depending on ``iap``.
 IAP is a standard V11 module and the dependency ensures a local account is properly set up and we will have access to some necessary views and useful helpers